 CFBL acknowledges that RSE is crucial for creating a culture of safeguarding within the school and for meeting our statutory obligations as outlined in Keeping Children Safe in Education.

-RSE helps children to understand the difference between healthy and abusive relationships and to understand how to get help if they are experiencing abuse, or have experienced abuse.
+RSE helps children understand the difference between healthy relationships and relationships which could raise concern and understand how to get help if needed.